-- A study conducted in three dental clinics showed that 85% of the patients (mostly children) felt less pain when using inmuRELAX.
+- A study conducted at three dental clinics showed that 85% of the patients (mostly children) felt less pain when using inmuRELAX.
 79% felt that inmuRELAX provided a comfortable distraction, and that they paid less attention to what the dentist was doing.

 inmuRELAX makes a huge differencen every time we use it in our daily work.
 It makes the child relax – and the parents too.
 We use it in a lot of different situation.
 It also makes us relax – the whole treatment room comes in a state of calmness.

 - Disinfect the patient’s hands before using inmuRELAX.